PrefectHQ/prefect/docs/concepts/work-pools.md

     - concurrency limits
 ---

-# Agents and Work Pools
+# Agents, Work Pools, & Work Queues

 Agents and work pools bridge the Prefect _orchestration environment_ with your _execution environment_.
 When a [deployment](/concepts/deployments/) creates a flow run, it is submitted to a specific work pool for scheduling.
 Agents running in the execution environment poll their respective work pools for new runs to execute.